 Potential violations of this policy must be reported immediately to:

-Cheryl Wallace, Executive Director of Human Resources & Labor Relations
+Cheryl Wallace, Executive Director of Human Resources, Compliance & Security

 An individual does not have to be the direct target of the discrimination or harassment to report it.

-Any faculty member, manager, supervisor, or administrator who observes, receives a report of, or otherwise becomes aware of potential or actual harassment or discrimination or any potential violation of this Policy, shall immediately report it to the Executive Director of Human Resources & Labor Relations or the Vice President of Finance & Facilities.
+Any faculty member, manager, supervisor, or administrator who observes, receives a report of, or otherwise becomes aware of potential or actual harassment or discrimination or any potential violation of this Policy, shall immediately report it to the Executive Director of Human Resources, Compliance & Security.
 Failure to make such report will subject the manager, supervisor, or administrator to disciplinary action, up to and including termination.

 Upon receipt of a report under this Policy, a prompt, thorough, and impartial investigation will be conducted.
 The College is committed to handling reports of discrimination and harassment swiftly, fairly, and with sensitivity.
 Upon completion of the investigation, the College will take corrective action, as appropriate and consistent with the results of the investigation.

 To the maximum extent feasible, the privacy of all persons involved will be respected during the course of any investigation.
 However, an adequate investigation of any report under this Policy will generally require disclosure to the accused party and other witnesses in order to conduct a meaningful investigation.

 All members of the College community are expected to cooperate with any investigation arising from alleged violations of this policy.